 Metal stamping, a process that employs high-tonnage presses to shape diverse metal materials, often results in burrs.
 These are rough or raised excess metal areas on the part’s surface or sharp edges.
 While standard specifications for metal stampings allow a burr margin of 10% of the material thickness, intricate parts might necessitate burr reduction either through an advanced stamping process or post-stamping deburring.
 Expert metal stampers can offer insights on design, expected burr implications, and optimal deburring techniques.

 Materials like steel, stainless steel, copper, and brass often require deburring post-stamping.
 The Precision Metalforming Association (PMA) Design Guidelines highlight three primary reasons for deburring:

-- for safe handling (in-service and during manufacture);
+- Ensuring safe handling during manufacturing and usage.

 - Medical device components